-Philadelphia Area Workers’ Compensation Attorneys
+Workers’ Compensation Lawyer

-Workers’ Compensation Basics
+The Basics of Workers’ Compensation

 Workers’ Compensation is a state insurance program that pays benefits for workers who sustain injuries or illnesses while on the job or while otherwise acting on their employer’s behalf.
 Workers’ Compensation in Pennsylvania is legislated under two separate acts, the Workers’ Compensation Act of 1915 (with amendments) and the Pennsylvania Occupational Disease Act of 1939.

-Right to Compensation
+You Have a Right to Compensation

 In order to establish the necessary elements to entitle a worker to compensation under the Act, there must be both:

-- Such injury must result in disability or death.
+- Such injury must result in disability or death

-- Under the Workers’ Compensation Act, an employee is one who is paid by an employer to perform work and also includes certain other individuals as specified by the Act.
+Employees – Under the Workers’ Compensation Act, an employee is one who is paid by an employer to perform work and also includes certain other individuals as specified by the Act.

-Injury Definition under the Workers’ Compensation Act
+Injury Definition Under the Workers’ Compensation Act

 Notice of Injury

-The Workers’ Compensation Act has a notice provision that requires that an employee give notice of an injury to the employer within 120 days of the injury.
-Furthermore, if an employee does not provide notice within 21 days of the injury, the employer is not required to pay benefits for the period of time prior to the notice being given.
-As a result of the time-sensitive nature of these claims, if you think you may have a potential claim for Workers’ Compensation benefits, you should call our office immediately for a free consultation.
+The Workers’ Compensation Act requires an employee to give notice of an injury to the employer within 120 days of the injury.
+Furthermore, if an employee does not provide notice within 120 days of the injury, the employer is not required to pay benefits for the period of time prior to the notice being given.
+As a result of the time-sensitive nature of these claims, if you think you may have a potential claim for Workers’ Compensation benefits, you should call one of our slip and fall accident attorneys at Silver & Silver immediately for a free consultation.
 Any delay could result in a loss of benefits or inability to qualify for benefits at all.